-The port of Kochi has become a popular stop for cruise ships after the construction of a new port.
+The Port of Kochi City has become a popular stop for cruise ships after the construction of a new port.
 However, many local businesses have not been able to capitalize on the thousands of foreign visitors.

 In order to improve the situation, the prefectural and city governments are surveying tourists to learn about their needs while promoting cruise ship calls.